A man and a woman coo over each other. A bystander turns to another and says, "What does she see in him?" Or, conversely, "What does he see in her?"

 - Should Hawke romance Fenris instead of Anders, the latter will stop them and outright ask why, likening him to a dog.
 He will also ask this if Hawke romances Merrill, worded differently.

 - If a male Hawke romances Merrill, a rivaled Isabela will ask her what she could possibly see in Hawke, not knowing where to even begin listing his flaws.
 This is not a straight example, as Isabela actually rather supports the relationship, so long as Hawke understands that breaking Merrill's heart would have unfortunate consequences, so she's probably just having a little fun at Hawke's expense.

 - If female Hawke romances Sebastian, Varric will remark to Cassandra that he never understood how that worked; Hawke is his best friend, but Varric really doesn't like Sebastian very much, and he invokes the trope by name.

-- Implied to be the case with many outsiders (though not really anyone in the inner circle) in Dragon Age: Inquisition, should the Inquisitor romance Dorian.
+- Implied to be the case with many outsiders (though not really anyone in the inner circle) should the Inquisitor romance Dorian.
 One noble even sends a letter to Vivienne complaining about the unsuitability of the match, though she assures the pair in party banter that she effectively told off the offending party.